oracle-devrel/devo.tutorials/microsoft-sql-to-mds.md

 We can directly see it in OCI’s Dashboard too:

-{% img assets/microsoft-csv-in-dashboard.webp "categories.csv now in the OCI dashboard" "categories.csv now in the OCI dashboard" %}
+{% imgx assets/microsoft-csv-in-dashboard.webp "categories.csv now in the OCI dashboard" "categories.csv now in the OCI dashboard" %}

 We do the exact same process for all the tables we want to import to MySQL Database Service.

 You can, of course, also use the GUI to export to CSV and import those CVS files using MySQL Shell directly without using Object Storage:

-{% img assets/microsoft-import-csv.webp "VS Code with SQL command to import CSV tables" "VS Code with SQL command to import CSV tables" %}
+{% imgx assets/microsoft-import-csv.webp "VS Code with SQL command to import CSV tables" "VS Code with SQL command to import CSV tables" %}

 ## Importing Data